-(a) Project revenue
+Project revenue

-Revenue from project whereby the Group has an enforceable right to payment for performance completed to-date is recognised over time, based on proportion of total contract costs incurred to-date and the estimated costs to complete.
+Revenue from project whereby the Group has an enforceable right to payment for performance completed to-date is recognised over time, based on proportion of total contract costs incurred to-date over the estimated budgeted costs.

 Progress billings to the customers are based on a payment schedule in the contract which may be triggered upon achievement of specified project milestones.
 A contract asset is recognised when the Group has performed under the contract but has not yet billed the customer.
 Conversely, a contract liability is recognised when the Group has not yet performed under the contract but has received consideration from the customer.
 Contract assets are transferred to receivables when the rights to consideration become unconditional.
 Contract liabilities are recognised as revenue as the Group performs under the contract.